daniellehandel/Future-Perfect/README.md

-# Future Perfect
+# The Future Perfect: A Social Media Powered, Community Forward Approach to ERASE Child Trafficking
-Materials and deliverables for Master Modeler Competition 2021
+### Materials and deliverables for Master Modeler Competition 2021

 <img align="right"